SaveWuhan/scraper/README.md

 ### Intro

-This is a simple scraping scripts originally created for the other repository [SaveWuhan/NewsCoverageOnWuhan](https://github.com/SaveWuhan/NewsCoverageOnWuhan).
+This is a simple scraping script originally created for the other repository [SaveWuhan/NewsCoverageOnWuhan](https://github.com/SaveWuhan/NewsCoverageOnWuhan).
 The script turns distracting web view into clean, formatted Markdown `md` file.

 ### Requirement